 The million dollar threshold was broken by the end of 1986 when a total of 108 events worldwide offered $1,075,000 by way of tournaments and circuits with $25,000 or less in prize money and the Circuit has continued to grow ever since.

-The WTA singles ranking list for the end of 2012, released on 31 December, showed that all but two players have, at some point during their career, competed on the ITF Pro Circuit!
+The WTA singles ranking list for the end of 2014, released on 29 December, showed that all but two players had, at some point during their career, competed on the ITF Pro Circuit!